dynaroars/dig/README.md

 ### Additional Options

 Most of DIG's behaviors can be controlled by the users.
-Use `-h` or `--help` option to see options that can be passed into DIG.
+Use `-h` or `--help` to see options that can be passed into DIG.
 Below we show several ones

 #### Specify max degree for equalities